jhogue/PE-Analog-Clock-icon-font/README.md

 Open source coolness from <a href="http://www.projectevolution.com" title="Python and Django developers in Providence, RI">Project Evolution</a> &copy;2012

 <h3>Thanks to:</h3>
+J. Hogue at Project Evolution for clock face design and concept<br>
-James Re at Project Evolution for jQuery inspiration JSfiddle.net
+James Re at Project Evolution for jQuery inspiration<br>
+JSfiddle.net<br>
-Ray Schamp and Peter Landry for technical support Keyamoon for the IcoMoon service (<a href="http://iconmoon.io">icomoon.io</a>)
+Ray Schamp and Peter Landry for technical support<br>
+Keyamoon for the IcoMoon service (<a href="http://iconmoon.io">icomoon.io</a>)

 <hr>